 Do do this, we took three groups of people:

-- The first group followed a basic emotional training (taken from the first two parts of our 8-step Protocol for Emotions) with exercises and practical instructions to apply for 15 minutes a day.
+- The first group followed a basic emotional training (taken from the Switch Model, the Integrative Functional Patterns and the first two parts of our 8-step Protocol for Emotions) with exercises (Crossed Cycles Breathing, Reboot Techniques, and more) and practical instructions to apply for 15 minutes a day.